Mermade/shins/README.md

 Setting `customCss` to `true` will include the `pub/css/screen_overrides.css`,`pub/css/print_overrides.css` and `pub/css/theme_override.css` files, in which you can override any of the default Slate theme, to save you from having to alter the main css files directly.
 This should make syncing up with future Shins / Slate releases easier.

 Setting `inline` to `true` will inline all page resources (except resources referenced via CSS, such as fonts) to output html.
 This way HTML can be used stand-alone, without needing any other resources.
 It will also set `minify` to `true`.

+Set `logo` path to add your custom logo as absolute path or path relative to process working directory.
+If `inline` option is on image will be inlined, else it will be copied to `source/images` directory and included via `scr`.

 ### Updating from Slate